deprecat3d/expo-foreground-actions/README.md

 unsubscribe?.remove();
 ```

-- Adds an event listener for when the service expires or is manually stopped.
+- Adds an event listener for when the service is about to expire (iOS - you must stop your code before the service is ended or your app will be terminated - you can also use the onBeforeExpires hook in settings) or is manually or otherwise stopped.

 ### 🤖 Interfaces